 It’s here-Our annual guide is the biggest, wettest list of outdoor wading pools, spraygrounds, fountains, and water features in the South Puget Sound.
 For the sake of my sanity, I’ve only listed public, outdoor venues

 Enumclaw-Mud Mountain Dam and Park Wading pool with sort of a sprinkler/fountain overhead.
 Also nature trails and a viewing platform; nice, short hikes.
-They are aiming for a July 1st opening Update-This Should be on; I’ll try to check for you later.
+Closed for the season

 The wading pools in Tacoma have been removed (see Fircrest for a wading option).